Autodidac/AlmondShellCpp20/README.md

 ## License

-The project uses the `LicenseRef-MIT-NoSell` license variant.
+The project uses the `MIT` license variant.
 See [`LICENSE`](LICENSE) for the full terms, including restrictions on commercial use and warranty disclaimers.